Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway: Statistics of vertex displacement: inhibitors affect spatial fluctuations

+Our goal is to investigate how the emergent fluctuations of the tissue are regulated by the Rho pathway.
+To this aim, we first demonstrate that the inhibitors in the pathway affect these fluctuations by extracting the statistics of displacements from the vertex trajectories.
+This allows us to assess the existence of a direct link between biochemical signaling and mechanical fluctuations.
+In our analysis, we do not consider neither spatial inhomogeneities nor topological transitions that occur in the tissues.
+In that respect, we measure vertex trajectories in the absence of neighboring cell division, by tracking them as long as they are visible until a maximum of 8 hours.

-\textit{Statistics of the vertex fluctuations.}---First, we compute the projected one-dimensional mean square displacement (MSD) within the five different conditions [Fig.~\ref{fig:dat}(a)].
-For each condition, the power law behavior of the short time MSD shows an exponent close to $0.7$.
-The large time MSD is more sensitive to the cell condition.
-The corresponding exponent is larger than $1$, except for MT depolymerization where it is close to $1$, and myosin inhibitor where it is smaller.
+We compute the projected one-dimensional mean square displacement (MSD) within the four different conditions [Fig.~\ref{fig:dat}(a)].
+For each condition, the short time MSD exhibits a power-law behavior with exponent close to $0.7$ over about one decade.
+Interestingly, a subdiffusive behavior was reported for the dynamics of vertices in the endoplasmic reticulum~\cite{Lippincott2016}.
+The large time MSD depends on conditions and exhibits a behavior that, for simplicity, we have characterized by a power-law.
+The corresponding exponent is typically larger than $1$, except for myosin inhibitor where it is smaller.
 The crossover between the two regimes appears between $20$ and $60$~min.
-The fluctuations are reduced in the myosin inhibited case, which has the lowest MSD, and they are enhanced for the Rho inhibitor, where the large time growth is the largest.

-In addition, we explore the full statistics of vertex displacement by measuring the probability distribution function (PDF) for each condition, as shown in Figs.~\ref{fig:dat}(b-f).
+Fluctuations are reduced in the myosin inhibited case, which has the lowest MSD, and they are enhanced for the Rho inhibitor, where the long time MSD is the largest.
+We also explore the full statistics of vertex displacement by measuring the probability distribution function (PDF) for each condition, as shown in Figs.~\ref{fig:dat}(b-e).
 At short time the PDF is Gaussian, while it exhibits broader tails at large time.
-As equilibrium fluctuations are usually associated with Gaussian statistics, we interpret the non-Gaussian tails as a signature of nonequilibrium fluctuations, driven by the cellular activity.
-These tails reveal large displacements of the vertex, and were already observed for tracer particles in active gels~\cite{Toyota} and living cells~\cite{Trepat:09, Bursac2005, Fodor}.
-They are more pronounced in Rho inhibitor and MT depolymerization cases, as a signature of larger fluctuations possibly due to directed motion events.
+These tails reveal large displacements of the vertex, and were already observed for tracer particles in active gels~\cite{Toyota} and living cells~\cite{Park2010, Nir, Trepat:09, Bursac2005, Fodor}.
+They are more pronounced in the Rho inhibitor case, as a signature of larger fluctuations, possibly due to directed motion events.